-In 2023, Belvoir scored a critical answer audience hit with its adaptation of Bulgakov’s The Master and Margarita.
+In 2023, Belvoir scored a critical and audience hit with its adaptation of Bulgakov’s The Master and Margarita.
 Three years later, director-adaptor Eamon Flack takes a similar ‘rough magic’ approach to Olga Tokarczuk’s novel Drive Your Plow Over the Bones of the Dead.
 It doesn’t reach the same dazzling, dizzying heights, however.

 Published in Poland in 2009 (and translated into English in 2018), Tokarczuk’s novel is set in a village near the Czech border, where a series of grisly killings of prominent men – all avid hunters – has the community on edge.
 With the local police short on imagination, an eccentric loner and keen astrologer, Janina Duszejko (Pamela Rabe), sets out to solve the mystery herself.